+5.C.4 For Emission Points AA-006 through AA-015, the permittee shall submit a semi-annual compliance report in accordance with Condition 5.A.4 that contains the following information (as applicable):
-- 5.C.4 For Emission Points AA-002, the permittee shall submit a semi-annual compliance report in accordance Condition 5.A.4 that contains the following information (as applicable): - (a) The company name and address; - (b) A statement by a Responsible Official, with that official's name, title, and signature, certifying the accuracy of the content of the report; - (c) If there was a malfunction during the reporting period, the report shall include the following information: - (1) The number, duration, and a brief description for each type of malfunction that occurred during the reporting period and which caused / may have caused any applicable emission limitation to be exceeded; and - (2) A description of actions taken during the malfunction to minimize emissions in accordance with Condition 3.D.1 including actions taken to correct the malfunction. - (d) If there are no deviations from any emission limitations or operating limitations, a statement that there were no deviations from the applicable emission limitations or operating limitations during the reporting period;

-- (e) If there were no periods during which a CPMS was out-of-control [as specified in 40 CFR 63.8(c)(7), Subpart A], a statement that there were not periods during which the CMS was out-of-control during the reporting period; - (f) If there was a deviation from an applicable CO emission standard, an operating limitation, and/or the CPMS was out-of-control during the reporting period, the report shall include the following information: - (1) The date and time that each malfunction started and stopped as well as the duration that a CPMS was inoperative [except for zero (low-level) and high-level checks] or out-of-control, including the information specified in 40 CFR 63.8(c)(8), Subpart A; - (2) The date and time that each deviation started and stopped, and whether each deviation occurred during a period of malfunction or during another period; - (3) A summary of the total duration of the deviation during the reporting period and the total duration as a percent of the total source operating time during that reporting period; - (4) A breakdown of the total duration of the deviations during the reporting period into those that are due to control equipment problems, process problems, other known causes, and other unknown causes; - (5) A summary of the total duration of CPMS downtime during the reporting period and the total duration of CPMS downtime as a percent of the total operating time at which the CPMS downtime occurred during that reporting period; - (6) A brief description of the engine; - (7) A brief description of the CPMS; - (8) The date of the latest CPMS certification or audit; and - (9) A description of any changes in a CPMS, process, or controls since the last reporting period.
+- (a) If there was a malfunction during the reporting period, the report shall include the following information: - (1) The number, duration, and a brief description for each type of malfunction that occurred during the reporting period as well as what caused / may have caused any applicable emission limitation to be exceeded; and - (2) A description of actions taken during the malfunction to minimize emissions in accordance with Condition 3.D.1 including actions taken to correct the malfunction. - (b) If there are no deviations from any emission limit or operating limit, a statement that there were no deviations from the applicable emission limit or operating limit during the reporting period; - (c) If there were no periods during which a CPMS was out-of-control [as specified in 40 CFR 63.8(c)(7), Subpart A], a statement that there were not periods during which the CMS was out-of-control during the reporting period; - (d) If there was a deviation from an applicable CO emission standard, an operating limit, and/or the CPMS was out-of-control during the reporting period, the report shall include the following information: - The date and time that each malfunction started and stopped as well as the duration that a CPMS was inoperative [except for zero (low-level) and highlevel checks] or out-of-control - including the information specified in 40 CFR 63.8(c)(8), Subpart A; - (2) The date and time that each deviation started and stopped, and whether each deviation occurred during a period of malfunction or during another period; - (3) A summary of the total duration of the deviation during the reporting period and the total duration as a percent of the total source operating time during that reporting period; - (4) A breakdown of the total duration of the deviations during the reporting period into those that are due to control equipment problems, process problems, other known causes, and other unknown causes; - (5) A summary of the total duration of CPMS downtime during the reporting period and the total duration of CPMS downtime as a percent of the total operating time at which the CPMS downtime occurred during that reporting period; - (6) A brief description of the engine; - (7) A brief description of the CPMS; - (8) The date of the latest CPMS certification or audit; an

+(9) A description of any changes in a CPMS, process, or controls since the last reporting period.